DamesMakingGames/manual/manual/membership.md

 According to Section 8 of the DMG Bylaws, there are three classes of members:

+### Class A

+_Any individual who chooses to identify themselves to the organization as belonging to a gender identity group that is marginalized in tech and game spaces._

-- Class A (carry full voting rights)
+Carry full voting rights

+### Class B

+_Any individual_

-- Class B (do not carry voting rights)
+Do not carry any voting rights

+### Organizational

-- Organizational (do not carry voting rights)
+Do not carry any voting rights

+Individuals may change their Class at any time through their DMG profile.
+No record is kept of changes to member class.
+No one except the member can see or change this information.

 The conditions for maintaining membership are set out in Section 8 of the DMG Bylaws.